 Making Plant Medicine, by Richo Cech

 Important Note: Check with your doctor or health care provider if you have chronic health conditions, or have any questions or concerns about this or any herbal home remedy.
 While this site does its best to provide useful information for others, any reliance you place on such information is strictly at your own risk and not a substitute for medical, legal or any other professional advice of any kind.
-This post may contain affiliate links, which helps support the site and keeps it ad-free.
+This post may contain affiliate links, which helps support the site.
 Thank you! :)

 If you enjoyed learning about foraging and using goldenrod, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.